 Speaking broadly, there are two ways to recover your Wifi password, each having specific use – cases.
 One is via the router and the other one is through the Windows system.

-Finding the WI-FI Password on Windows
+Finding the WI-FI Password on Windows in 2020

 - If you are thankfully connected to the Wifi already for which you do not remember the password, you can use the following method to retrieve it.
 This will not be possible if you are accessing the Internet through an ethernet cable